g-pacheco/MyWebpage/content/Research.md

 <p id="finished"><b><i>Finished</i></b></p>
 <blockquote class="adoro">
 <img class="ResearchImg" src="../Images/batVitoria.jpg" alt="My profile image">
-I performed crucial lab work for this project, such as DNA extractions, molecular quality checks and PCR experiments.
-I also contributed to the article writing process and helped its main author to finish up its final draft version based on inputs from all other collaborators.</p>
+By the middle of my doctoral studies, I was invited to participate in this study which was part of the PhD thesis of Dr. Lisandra Zepeda.
+I performed crucial lab work for this project, such as DNA extractions and molecular quality checks, as well as PCR experiments which sought to confirm some of the presented results.
+Naturally, I also contributed to the article writing process and helped Dr. Zepeda to finish up its final draft version based on inputs from all other collaborators.
+The article resulting from this interesting study can be found <a href="https://www.nature.com/articles/s41559-018-0476-8#citeas/" target="_blank">here</a>.</p>
-<b>Pictured:</b> Human-raised <i>white</i> pigeon inhabiting a modern columbarium in Doha, Qatar.
-Photo by <a href="(https://machris.myportfolio.com/work" target="_blank">Vitória Nunes</a>.
+<b>Pictured:</b> Bat individual held by a human hand.
+Photo coutersy of <a href = "mailto: vivinunes@msn.com" target="_blank">Vitória F. Nunes</a>.
 </blockquote>
 {{< /rawhtml >}}
 ***